 When your child transitions into reading, make it less of a chore by taking turns reading the pages.
 I especially love the Usborne My First Reading Library for young children.
 These books have a child’s part and an adult’s part.
 The adult reads the small print and the child reads the large print.
 The stories are more interesting than most early readers because the adults are able to provide additional backstory and the children enjoy the novelty of reading with a parent.

 If your child is a reluctant reader, read the story to him/her first.
 This takes the pressure off.
 Sometimes, I pretend to really struggle with sounding out a word.
 I make each sound slowly and then try to blend it a few times.
 Finally, my son can’t stand it anymore and he tells me the word.
 I thank him and have him ‘help’ me read more words on the page.
-This practice gives him confidence and helps break down his resistance to reading.
+This practice gives him confidence.

 If your child is learning a certain phonics pattern at school, go on a ‘book hunt’ for words with the same pattern.
 A book hunt is just opening the book and searching for certain words on the page.
 Teach your children how to skim the page for these words.
 Skimming is a really important skill.
 Good readers do this instinctively while reluctant readers often remain fixated on reading text word for word.
 Reassure them that they don’t always have to do this.
 Sometimes we just skim to locate information.

 For early readers, make sure the reading session is not too long.
 Young children have short attention spans.
 If they stop focusing, end the reading session early.
-You can complete the book for them and tell them you are sure they will be able to read a few more pages the next evening.
+You can complete the book for them and tell them you’re sure they’ll be able to read a few more pages the next evening.
 Go with your instincts.
 You don’t want to make the before bed routine painful and frustrating.

 Finally, continue to read aloud to your child.
 After they have read their early reader, go on to read 2 to 3 more books for fun.
 This ends the reading routine on a positive note and allows your child to just enjoy good stories.